 Your microwave oven control panel lets you select the desired cooking function quickly and easily.
 All you have to do is touch the necessary Command Pad.
 The following is a list of all the Command and Number Pads located on the control panel.
 For more information on these features, see "Using your microwave oven" section.

-- 1. DISPLAY.
-The display includes a clock and indicators to tell you time of day, cooking time settings, cook powers, quantities, weights and cooking functions selected. - 2.
-POPCORN.
-Touch this pad to pop one of 3 bag sizes of popcorn, without entering a cook power or time.
+1. DISPLAY.
+The display includes a clock and indicators to tell you time of day, cooking time settings, cook powers, quantities, weights and cooking functions selected.